 Contents

 1 Background

 2 Overview of evidence

 2.1 Effectiveness of screening in patients younger than 50 years

 2.2 Absolute risk

 2.2.1 Table 5.3.
 Ten-year absolute risks of colorectal cancer (%) based on age and level of increased risk

 due to family history

 3 Screening by risk category

-3.1 Category 1 - Those near average risk
+3.1 Category 1 - Those near average risk'

 3.2 Category 2 - Those at moderately increased risk

 3.3 Category 3 - those at potentially high risk

 4 Evidence summary and recommendations

 5 Health system implications

 5.1 Clinical practice

 5.2 Resourcing

 5.3 Barriers to implementation

 6 Discussion

 6.1 Unresolved issues

 6.2 Studies currently underway

-6.3 Future research priorities7 References8 Appendices
+6.3 Future research priorities

+7 References

-A family history of colorectal cancer means a person's probability of developing colorectal cancer could be several times higher than that of someone without a family history (see Colorectal cancer risk according to family history) However, family history in itself is not a good predictor of colorectal cancer,[1] because the increased risk is applied to an average risk of colorectal cancer that is very low (lifetime risk approximately 5%), resulting in an absolute risk in those with a family history that is still low.
+A family history of colorectal cancer means a person's probability of developing colorectal cancer could be several times higher than that of someone without a family history (see Colorectal cancer risk according to family history).
+However, family history in itself is not a good predictor of colorectal cancer,^[1] because the increased risk is applied to an average risk of colorectal cancer that is very low (lifetime risk approximately 5%), resulting in an absolute risk in those with a family history that is still low.
 Nevertheless, family history can be used to stratify people without a diagnosis or symptoms of colorectal cancer into risk categories in which the number of expected colorectal cancers or adenomas is high enough to warrant more intensive screening than the general population.
 Based on this, current practice in Australia and in many other countries to have more intensive or frequent screening for those with stronger family history.
-The majority of screening guidelines recommend biennial FOBT or 10-yearly colonoscopy for the lowest category of risk, 5-yearly colonoscopy for the middle category of risk and annual or biennial (every two years) colonoscopy of the highest category of risk.[2][3]
-The majority of screening guidelines recommend screening to begin at age 50 for all risk categories or 10 years before the youngest age of colorectal cancer diagnosis in a relative.
+The majority of screening guidelines recommend biennial FOBT or 10-yearly colonoscopy for the lowest category of risk, 5-yearly colonoscopy for the middle category of risk and annual or biannual colonoscopy of the highest category of risk.^{[2][3]} The majority of screening guidelines recommend screening to begin at age 50 for all risk categories or 10 years before the youngest age of colorectal cancer diagnosis in a relative.

-Risk categories are defined in Colorectal cancer risk according to family history.
+Risk categories are defined in Colorectal cancer risk according to family history

-Previous Australian guidelines[4] recommended an FOBT test for people at moderately increased risk (category 2) and people at high risk (category 3) due to family history.
-Recommendations for category 2 included 5-yearly colonoscopy beginning at age 50 years (or 10 years earlier than youngest age of relative at diagnosis) and consideration of faecal occult blood testing (FOBT) between colonoscopies.[4]
-Recommendations for category 3 were based on family risk profile according to familial syndrome, and included flexible sigmoidoscopy every 1-2 years for familial adenomatous polyposis (FAP), and annually or at least once every two years beginning at age 25 years or five years earlier than the age at diagnosis of the earliest cancer in the family for Lynch syndrome.[4]
+Previous Australian guidelines^[4] recommended more intense screening for people at moderately increased risk (category 2) and people at potentially high risk (category 3) due to family history.
+Recommendations for category 2 included 5-yearly colonoscopy beginning at age 50 years (or 10 years earlier than youngest age of relative at diagnosis) and consideration of faecal occult blood testing (FOBT) between colonoscopies.^[4] Recommendations for category 3 were based on family risk profile according to familial syndrome, and included flexible sigmoidoscopy every 1-2 years for familial adenomatous polyposis (FAP), and 2-yearly colonoscopy with additional FOBT for Lynch syndrome.^[4]

-Based on this recent systematic review, and given that there is sufficient evidence to support screening for 50 year-olds at average risk using iFOBT every 2 years (see General population screening), earlier commencement of 2-yearly iFOBT is recommended for people with an increased risk based on their family history.
+Based on this recent systematic review, and given that there is sufficient evidence to support screening for 50 year-olds at average risk using iFOBT every 2 years (see General population screening), earlier commencement of 2-yearly iFOBT is justified for people with an increased risk based on their family history.

 The estimation of absolute risk, calculated as the probability that person of specific age and family history will develop colorectal cancer in the next 10 years, is a valid way to quantify risk.
-Screening regimens could be based on absolute risk on the principle of 'equal risk, equal screening', whereby an individual with a strong family history starts screening at a younger age because their absolute risk reaches the screening threshold earlier than someone at lower risk based on family history.
+Screening regimens could be based on absolute risk on the principle of 'equal risk, equal screening', whereby an individual with a strong family history starts screening at a younger age because their absolute risk reaches the screening threshold earlier than someone with a lesser family history.